lesnoyleshyi/url_shortener1/README.md

   - Run `go run main.go` in project directory to test with your local postgres database, OR
   - Run `docker compose up --build` in project directory to test within docker containers.
+  OR
+  - simply send http-requests to my virtual maschine in oracle cloud available at http://132.226.200.167:8080/

 Note that first way require postgresql installed on your machine.